Craig Venter: Published books

-Venter is the author of two books, the first of which was an autobiography titled A Life Decoded.
-Venter's second book was titled Life at the Speed of Light in which he announced his theory that this is the generation in which there appears to be a dovetailing of the two previously diverse fields of science represented by computer programming and the genetic programming of life by DNA sequencing.
+Venter is the author of three books, the first of which is an autobiography titled A Life Decoded.
+In Venter's second book, Life at the Speed of Light, he announced his theory that this is the generation in which there appears to be a dovetailing of the two previously diverse fields of science represented by computer programming and the genetic programming of life by DNA sequencing.
 He was applauded for his position on this by futurist Ray Kurzweil.
+Venter's most recent book, co-authored by David Ewing Duncan, The Voyage of Sorcerer II: The Expedition that Unlocked the Secrets of the Ocean's Microbiome, details the Global Ocean Sampling Expedition, spanning a 15-year period during which microbes from the world's oceans were collected and their DNA sequenced.

 Personal life

-After a brief marriage to Barbara Rae-Venter, with whom he had a son, Christopher, he married Claire M. Fraser remaining married to her until 2005.
+After a 12-year marriage to Barbara Rae-Venter, with whom he had a son, Christopher, he married Claire M. Fraser remaining married to her until 2005.
 In late 2008 he married Heather Kowalski.
 They live in the La Jolla neighborhood of San Diego, CA. Venter is an atheist.

-Venter was 75 when he sold his main research facility, the J. Craig Venter Institute, to UCSD in 2022.
-He said he has no intention of retiring and would continue to lead a separate nonprofit research group, but he was recovering from a difficult bout with COVID-19 and was tired of management responsibilities.
+Venter was 75 when he sold his main research building to UCSD in 2022.
+The institute had out grown the space and will be moving to a new facility in 2025.
+The Venter Institute campus in Rockville MD also continues to expand.
+He said he has no intention of retiring.
 He has a home in La Jolla and a ranch in Borrego Springs, California, as well as homes in two small towns in Maine.
-He indulges in two passions: sailing and flying small planes, which he calls "the ultimate freedom".
+He indulges in two passions: sailing and flying a Cirrus 22T plane, which he calls "the ultimate freedom".